liao961120/liao961120.github.io/content/_index.md

 and [Stan][stan].
 I guess I will keep working with **_statistics_** (hopefully, for empirical sciences) in the future.

-At times when I feel burned out, I'll go hiking, diving, or travel to a distant town.
+At times when I feel burned out, I'd go hiking, diving, or travel to a distant town.